tensorflow/transform/docs/api_docs/python/tft/scale_by_min_max_per_key.md

 * <b>`output_min`</b>: The minimum of the range of output values.
 * <b>`output_max`</b>: The maximum of the range of output values.
 * <b>`elementwise`</b>: If true, scale each element of the tensor independently.
+* <b>`key_vocabulary_filename`</b>: (Optional) The file name for the per-key file.
+    If None, this combiner will assume the keys fit in memory and will not store the analyzer result in a file.
+If '', the "uniques" scope name in the context of this graph will be used as the file name.
+If not '', it should be unique within a given preprocessing function.
 * <b>`name`</b>: (Optional) A name for this operation.